In the shadows: Why the Supreme Court's lack of transparency may cost it in the long run - KTVZ

 By Joan Biskupic, CNN legal analyst & Supreme Court biographer

-Supreme Court justices tout judicial integrity and the importance of public confidence in their decisions, but the court’s midnight silence while letting a Texas law that curtails abortion rights take effect offers the latest and most compelling example of its lack of transparency and the cost.
+Supreme Court justices tout judicial integrity and the importance of public confidence in their decisions, but the court’s midnight silence Tuesday while letting a Texas law that curtails abortion rights take effect — followed by a midnight order Wednesday — offers the latest and most compelling example of its lack of transparency and the cost.

 The justices’ secretive patterns have gained new attention as confidence in all government institutions has waned.
 Witnesses before a bipartisan commission set up by President Joe Biden to consider court revisions — most visibly, the options of term limits and the addition of more seats — have targeted the justices’ secrecy and how it contributes to public distrust of the high court, along with the lopsided advantage the court gives to some litigants.

-Note: This story has been updated after the court’s action Wednesday night.